mingster/riben.life/web/doc/ENVIRONMENT_VARIABLES.md

-# Environment Variables for riben.life
+# Environment Variables for bagonia

-This document lists all environment variables used in the riben.life project.
+This document lists all environment variables used in the bagonia project.

 ## Google Analytics